adventuring/ChaosFight/Source/StyleGuide.md

           return
 ```

-**Rationale**: batariBASIC requires constants, data tables, and non-subroutine labels to be defined before use because it performs a single-pass compilation.
-Subroutine labels are an exception because `gosub` and `goto` can resolve forward references to subroutines.
+**Rationale**: batariBASIC requires constants, data tables, and non-
+subroutine labels to be defined before use because it performs a single-
+pass compilation.
+Subroutine labels are an exception because `gosub` and
+`goto` can resolve forward references to subroutines.

 ### Summary

-- `.bas`, `.h`: Use `#include`, for example `#include "Source/Common/Constants.bas"`.
+- `.bas`, `.h`: Use `#include`, for example `#include
+  "Source/Common/Constants.bas"`.
 - `.s`: Use `include` within `asm` blocks:

   ```basic